Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Results and Discussion

-So far, we have been concerned with situations where all molecules are moving collectively at the same relativistic velocity relative to the observer.
-However, any difference in velocity between groups of atoms would impede their cooperation, and thus reduce the superradiant response.
-In a system with a velocity distribution across multiple channels, the separation between the velocity channels is crucial to the behaviour observed.
 Assuming the velocity channels follow a narrow, uniform distribution, one can define a fundamental velocity step in the rest frame $dv'=\left(2\pi c/\omega'_0\right)\tau^{-1}_{\text{max}}$ as well as a given velocity separation between the channels $\Delta v'=kdv'$, with $\tau_{\text{max}}$ the maximum simulation (retarded) time and $k$ a positive integer.
 Equivalently, the velocity separation can be expressed as a frequency difference $\Delta\omega'=kd\omega'$ as $d\omega'=\omega_0'dv'/c$.
 As previously mentioned, the velocity separation in the rest frame is related to that in the observer's frame through $\Delta v \simeq \Delta v^\prime\left(1-\beta^2\right)$ (with $\Delta v^\prime\ll c$).
+As previously stated, our model assumes that molecular movements are one-dimensional, therefore only the two directions parallel or anti-parallel to the radiation emission are considered, while velocity channels denote the actual velocity at which certain groups of molecules are correspondingly moving in the rest frame of the source.
+This assumption is consistent with the fact superradiance is a highly collimated type of radiation (because of the inherent phase coherence, which can only be maintained over a small solid angle \mbox{\cite{Gross1982}}), while relativistic motions will further amplify this beaming effect \mbox{\cite{Rybicki1979,Jackson1999}}.